Brian-MacCurtin/Data-Analyst-Practice/README.md

 - None of the top 15 skills by their average salaries are among the top 15 most demanded skills

-I also wanted to look at the average salaries associated with the top 15 most in demand skills for data analyst roles  MORE EXPLANATION
+I also wanted to look at the average salaries associated with the top 15 most in demand skills I found in research question 3.

 ```SQL
 WITH top_skills AS (